Shaman Drum – 16in (40cm) diameter, painted

 - L 44cm x W 44cm x H 6cm

-This ‘Shaman Drum – 16in (40cm) diameter, painted’ is a hand-made Shaman Drum, covered with airbrush painted goat skin and complete with a leather covered, or double-sided leather and plush covered beater.
+This ‘Shaman Drum – 16in (40cm) diameter, painted’ is a hand-made Shaman Drum, covered with airbrush painted goat skin and complete with a padded beater.
 A lovely large percussion instrument for young children to get their hands on, this beautiful drum is both very light and easy to carry and has a wonderful cryptic black shadow creature painted upon its skin.

 It has an impressive deep, resonant tone and is quite robust.
 Its large playing surface means that two children could use this instrument together.